l7mp/stunner/README.md

    Greetings from STUNner!
    ```

-   Observe how we haven't specified the STUNner public IP address and port for `turncat` in any
+Observe how we haven't specified the STUNner public IP address and port for `turncat`.
+The
-   way; `turncat` is clever enough to read the [running configuration](#check-your-config) from
+`turncat` utility is clever enough to read the [running configuration](#check-your-config) from
 Kubernetes directly; just specify the special STUNner URI
 `k8s://stunner/stunnerd-config:udp-listener`, identifying the namespace and the name for the
 STUNner ConfigMap and the name of the listener to connect to, and `turncat` will do the heavy
-   lifting!
+lifting.

 ### Reconcile

-Any time you see fit, you can update the STUNner configuration through the Gateway API: the STUNner
+Any time you see fit, you can update the STUNner configuration through the Gateway API: STUNner
-gateway operator will make sure to reconcile the underlying dataplane for the new config.
+will automatically reconcile the underlying dataplane for the new configuration in a matter of
+millisecs.

-For instance, you may want to expose STUNner on TCP as well; say, because an enterprise NAT went
+For instance, you may decide to open up your WebRTC infrastructure on TCP as well; say, because an
-berserk and started to filter clients' UDP traffic.
-The below will do just that: open another
+enterprise NAT on the client network path has gone berserk and started to actively filter UDP/TURN
+traffic.
+The below steps will do just that: open another gateway on STUNner, this time on the TCP
-listener on STUNner, this time on the TCP port 3478, and reattach the UDPRoute to both Gateways so
+port 3478, and reattach the UDPRoute to both Gateways so that no matter which protocol a client
-that no matter which protocol a client connection was received on it will be routed to the
-`media-plane` service (i.e., the UDP greeter).
+connection was received on it will be routed to the `media-plane` service (i.e., the UDP greeter)
+by STUNner.

 1. Add the new TCP Gateway.
    ```console